IST-Africa 2025 Conference

 Assessing Cybersecurity Threat Avoidance Factors Influencing User Attitudes in Mobile Financial Services in the Context of Kenya

-Washington Omollo, University of KwaZulu-Natal, Kenya
+Washington Omollo, University of KwaZulu-Natal, South Africa

 14:00